Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Algebraic structures

-The permutation operator on $\mathbb{C}^2\otimes\mathbb{C}^2$ is given by \eqref{eq:permutationC2}.
-It is important to note that in this representation $f_{i+\frac{1}{2}}^2=2f_{i+\frac{1}{2}}$ and so is not a pure projector as implied by the defining relations in \eqref{eq:partitionrelations-1}.
-The other relations in \eqref{eq:partitionrelations-1} and \eqref{eq:partitionrelations-2} remain unaffected.
-For the braid generators we construct using the partition algebra generators, this fact is inconsequential.
-We could rescale the $f_{i+\frac{1}{2}}$ generator but that introduces several factors in the other relations of the partition algebra and so we avoid this possibility.
+The \eqref{eq:permutationC2} provides the permutation operator on $\mathbb{C}^2\otimes\mathbb{C}^2$.
+As indicated by the defining relations in \eqref{eq:partitionrelations-1}, this representation is not a pure projector, as $f_{i+\frac{1}{2}}^2=2f_{i+\frac{1}{2}}$.
+This has no effect on the other relations in \eqref{eq:partitionrelations-1} and \eqref{eq:partitionrelations-2}.
+As we shall see later, this fact has no bearing on the braid generators we build with the partition algebra generators.
+We might rescale the $f_{i+\frac{1}{2}}$ generator, but we ignore this alternative because it introduces a number of factors into the other relations of the partition algebra.
 We close the discussion on partition algebras with three remarks. \begin{remark} This representation can easily be generalized to a qudit or $d$-dimensional setting using the clock and shift operators of $\mathbb{Z}_d$ in place of the Pauli $Z$ and $X$.
 This is essential while considering the higher dimensional representations of the YBO's constructed out of partition algebras. \end{remark} \begin{remark} As noted earlier in Sec. \ref{subsec:TLalgebra}, the TL algebra is a subalgebra of the partition algebra.
 It is easily seen that the operators

 satisfy the relations of the TL algebra \eqref{eq:TLrelations} as a consequence of the partition algebra relations \eqref{eq:partitionrelations-1}.
 Moreover, this realization also guarantees that the TL generators are permutation invariant.
 This is due to the partition algebra relations \eqref{eq:partitionrelations-2}.
 In this case, they satisfy the relations of the Brauer algebra \cite{brauer}. \end{remark} \begin{remark} Partition algebras and TL algebras are special cases of the more general diagram algebras.
 The generators of these algebras can be represented by diagrams which can be combined and manipulated using the rules of a diagrammatic calculus.
 This helps in understanding several of the relations satisfied by these generators \eqref{eq:partitionrelations-1}, \eqref{eq:partitionrelations-2} and \eqref{eq:TLrelations}.
 Some of these can be found in \cite{kauffman-knots, halverson2004partitionalgebras,Padmanabhan_2020} and we refer the interested readers to these references. \end{remark}